 Batman then demands an explanation for what his foe is up to.
 Joker explains that the citizens have called him Diruku Tin Mao a.k.a. the Demon King.
 Not only that, but he’s become a Japanese Lord and it’s all because of Grodd’s machine that he wound up in this position.
 From there, he attacks with his acid-shooting flower as Batman dodges it before they take their fight into the nearby forest.
 After a brief scuffle, Joker takes out some razor-tipped fans and throws them at the Dark Knight, who manages to evade the numerous strikes while the projectiles are only able to cut down several trees.

 From there, Harley and two of his fellow samurais join him in order to provide him with a seat and some water.
 Afterwards, Batman asks him what he’s going to do now that he’s dodged every one of his lethal fans.
 Soon enough, he finds himself surrounded by seven of Joker’s samurais.
-Fortunately, he’s able to fend one off before firing his grappling hook into another goon before he swings him into the rest of the armored guards.
+Fortunately, he’s able to fend one off before firing his grappling hook into another goon, where he proceeds to swing him into the rest of the armored guards.
 Afterwards, he’s able to make his escape.
 Harley then asks Joker if they should pursue their foe, to which he says that there’s no rush since they have their “people”, in addition to “all the time in the world”.

 Meanwhile, Batman is able to hide while Joker’s group of samurai head out to find him.
 Afterwards, Bruce is met upon by Catwoman.
 From there, he learns that she also arrived in this time period via Grodd’s machine two years ago.
 With Batman puzzled as to how that’s even possible, he decides to look over some information that he managed to acquire prior to the time jump.
 As such, he and Selina learn that Grodd had gathered the Joker as well as a few other notable felons in order to show them his newest machine.